ElvisOkereke/EXPLORE_BOT/README.md

 #Introduction
-This project is to give customers a set of bot scenarios to build with the Azure Bot Service
+This project is a chatbot created as a implementation for Case Study given during our Explore Microsft Internship Customers will be able to interact with the bot using a wide set of bot scenarios.

-#Getting Started
-Install each of the Azure Bot Service scenarios
+Built with the Azure Bot Service, and Bot Framework SDK

-1. Installation process

-    We're going to use the latest Visual Studio 2017 release bits.

-2. Software dependencies
-3. Latest releases
-4. API references

 #References